AFFAIR RECOVERY 101

 Great question.
-Affair recovery can be summed up like this.
-Affair recovery: the process of overcoming the fear, pain and guilt brought on by an extramarital affair.
+Affair recovery can be summed up like this: It’s the process of overcoming the fear, pain and guilt brought on by an extramarital affair.

 Notice the word process.
 This word is key because recovery after infidelity is not a sprint, but more like a marathon in which you must make daily steps that move you towards healing.